What Is Vehicle-to-Load (V2L) and How to Use It in Canada

 GM lost $6B on EVs in 2024.
 BYD sold 1.76M.
 The gap is structural, not accidental, and it is getting wider.

 Canada dropped its Chinese EV tariff to 6.1%.
 The US kept theirs at 100%.
-Can you exploit that gap by buying in Toronto and importing south?
-Here is exactly why the answer is no — and what the actual consequences are if you try anyway.
+Can you arbitrage by importing through Toronto?
+Here's exactly why the answer is no.

 The Model Y just claimed its third consecutive year as the world's bestselling car.
 Meanwhile, Tesla's Canadian sales collapsed 60%.
 The numbers tell a story that Elon won't.